-Each Amptector II-A trip unit has a terminal block accessible on the front of the circuit breaker front panel.
+Each Amptector II trip unit has a terminal block accessible on the front of the circuit breaker front panel.
+Although there are no provisions for field testing and calibration of these trip units, this terminal block provides a point to apply external power if it becomes necessary to check the operability of the trip unit.

-Figure 59 shows a typical standard wiring diagram, which includes the Amptector II-A trip unit terminal block.
+gure 19 shows a typical standard wiring diagram, ch includes the Amptector II trip unit terminal block.
 The following table explains the markings of the terminals:

 - A Sensor phase A

 - B Sensor phase B

 - C Sensor phase C

 - N Sensor neutral

+- OP Output positive\

+- ON Output negative\

+- \To Actuator Coil.
+THIS COIL HAS A POLARITY MARKING ON THE POSITIVE LEAD WHICH MUST BE OBSERVED